December 8, 2017

 By Marcia Robin-Stoute

 It is critical to engage students from underserved and underrepresented communities in quality science, technology, engineering and math (STEM) learning and career exploration.
 Many career possibilities that some of us take for granted are not necessarily presented as options for minority students.
 They have no idea that they, too, can strive for and achieve success in advanced STEM fields.
-As a host site for Unite, a pre-collegiate summer STEM program sponsored by the Army Educational Outreach Program (AEOP), we at Texas Southern University (TSU) seek to sow this seed and open doors for students to worlds they never knew existed.
+As a host site for Unite, a pre-collegiate summer STEM program sponsored by the U.S. Army Educational Outreach Program (AEOP), we at Texas Southern University (TSU) seek to sow this seed and open doors for students to worlds they never knew existed.

 Unite helps underserved high school students gain a better understanding of real-world college and career applications in STEM through hands-on activities across multiple STEM fields.
 As an instructor in the department of engineering, I’ve had the pleasure of working with TSU faculty and the students we mentor through the Unite program.
 Year after year, I’m amazed at how deeply this partnership benefits both the students who attend as well as our TSU community.